-During the nearly four years of publishing at the Old Corner Book Store, Carter and Hendee issued approximately one hundred and sixty volumes under their single imprint.
+During the nearly four years of publishing at the Old Corner Book under their single imprint.
 Like other publishers of the period the firm often acted as an agent for firms in other cities or even in Boston, and as a return courtesy had their firm name included in the imprint of titles really published by other publishers.
 During the last half of 1830 and the first part of 1831 the line "Baltimore: Charles Carter" sometimes appeared in the imprint of school books published by Carter and Hendee.
 Charles Carter, it will be remembered, was the younger brother of Timothy Harrington Carter and Richard Bridge Carter, with whom the eldest brother had established the type and stereotype foundery in Boston in 1823, and who at this time was an agent of the Baltimore Typefoundery in Maryland.